Spinning black holes are capable of complex quantum information processes encoded in the X-ray photons emitted by the accretion disk.

 The vast majority if not all of the known black holes were unveiled by detecting the X-ray radiation emitted by the stellar material accreting around black holes.

 X-ray photons emitted near rotating black holes not only exposed the existence of these phantom-like astrophysical bodies but also seem to carry hidden quantum messages.

-The Bell states are a concept in quantum information science and represent the most simple examples of entanglement.
-Bell states measure the degree of entanglement in the X-ray photons and are strongly related to the spinning speed of the black holes.
-It is argued in the recent paper that the faster black hole spins the louder and clearer the quantum message black hole is sending to the vast Universe.
+The Bell states are a concept in quantum information science and represent the simplest examples of entanglement.
+Bell states measure the degree of entanglement in the X-ray photons is strongly related to the spinning speed of the black holes.
+It is argued in a recent paper that the faster the black hole spins the louder and clearer the quantum message the black hole is sending to the vast Universe.

 In a new program called Quantum Experiments at Space Scale (QUESS), China recently launched the first quantum communication satellite designed to connect us to a future global quantum information network.
-This endeavor raises the hope that recent future will bring us closer to connect to the Universe quantum information network.
+This endeavor raises the hope that the recent future will bring us closer to connecting to the Universe’s quantum information network.

 Source: Photonic Bell states creation around rotating black holes – http://arxiv.org/abs/1608.06822

 Was this helpful?